-Utah exploration company sought wealth from Gilsonite deposits.
+Utah company sought oil from Gilsonite deposits in 1917.

-The attempt to extract commercial amounts of oil from shale formations failed, but the effort of Ute Oil Company in Utah’s Uinta Basin was ahead of its time.
+Although attempts to extract commercial amounts of oil from Utah’s abundant shale formations failed, the effort of Ute Oil Company in the Uinta Basin was far ahead of its time.

 A survey party in 1861 described the Uinta Basin in eastern Utah as, “One vast contiguity of waste and measurably valueless, except for nomadic purposes, hunting grounds for Indians, and to hold the world together.”